magneticio/vamp2setup/README.md

 ### Exposing your application

 Now that you have your Application running and two Deployments for it you can create a Service and an Ingress to expose them.
-Again you can simply use the UI to achieve both tasks.
+Again you can use the UI to achieve both tasks.
-Simply select Service - Create Service from the bar on the left and fill the form that is shown with the data presented below.
+Make sure you seected both the Virtual Cluster and the Application and then simply select Service - Create Service from the bar on the left and fill the form that is shown with the data presented below.

 ![](images/screen6.png)

 Then submit.
-This will create a new service name vamp-tutorial-service that will be accessible internally to the cluster.
+This will create a new Service named vamp-tutorial-service that will be accessible internally to the Cluster.
-You can check the status of this service through the ui by selecting Service - List Service
+You can check the status of this Service through the ui by selecting Service - List Service

 ![](images/screen7.png)

-From here you can edit and delete the service or simply check its details, which is what we are going to do now.
+From here you can edit and delete the Service or simply check its details, which is what we are going to do now.

 ![](images/screen8.png)

-As you can see the service has been created with the configuration provided.
+As you can see the Service has been created with the configuration provided.
 You can double-check it with kubectl by running the following command

 ````